The Rapes of Graff: Reviews

 "The Rapes of Graff" was critically acclaimed.
 Price Peterson of TV.com gave a positive review.
 Although he expressed confusion over the lack of closure, he praised other aspects of the episode.
 "My pervasive need for justice left me feeling pretty disappointed when we never found out who the utterly repulsive villain had been behind these sex crimes...
 Other than the lack of closure, though, this was a solid, well-written episode and it was nice seeing the (supposed) redemption of Troy.
 Television reviewer Alan Sepinwall was very positive towards the episode, praising it as a return to form for the series.
 "Now that's more like it, Veronica Mars.
 A good self-contained mystery, a suggestion that the show could do okay once Veronica leaves high school, a gratuitously awesome "Arrested Development" double-cameo, the biggest spotlight yet for wisecracking Cliff, and a fine showcase for Jason Dohring, who's becoming so good that Veronica may need to investigate a case of show-stealing."
 He went on to laud the supporting characters' performances, especially the subplot involving Cliff and Sheriff Lamb: "Cliff and Lamb are my favorite non-Keith adult characters, so any subplot that has one busting on the other gets the Sepinwall seal of approval."

 Television Without Pity gave the episode an "A".
 Rowan Kaiser of The A.V.
 Club gave a glowing review, stating that "I have to say, this is one of the most dense and interesting episodes of Veronica Mars yet, on a number of different levels."
-He went on to praise the return of Troy, the various subplots, and the episode's ambiguous conclusion.
+She went on to praise the return of Troy, the various subplots, and the episode's ambiguous conclusion.
 The reviewer summed up by saying, "With all that going on, it could have been easy for this episode to fall apart somewhere...
 "The Rapes of Graff" really managed to do everything it was trying to do quite well.
 It may have been missing something special to put it in the absolute top tier of Veronica Mars episodes, but it's still a marvelous episode for pulling all those different strands together.
 Anais Bordages of BuzzFeed ranked the episode 27th of 64 episodes of Veronica Mars, but nevertheless gave a positive review, calling it "awesome".
 She elaborated, "The banter is excellent, our main character shoots down every sexist on campus, and Michael Cera has a cameo.
 Even better: The other part of the episode revolves around Cliff’s sexual misfortunes."
-On a similar list, TV Line ranked the episode 16th.
+On a similar list, TVLine ranked the episode 16th.